gamesbook/pyprototypr/docs/manual.rst

 explanation as to what the next line, or lines, are doing.

-The resulting ``example3.pdf`` will show two pages of small, blank, purple cards, approximately 2 inches by 1.5 inches.
+The resulting ``example3.pdf`` will show two pages of small, blank, purple cards, approximately 2 inches by 1.5 inches, with 25 cards per page, for a total of 50 cards.
+Note that the **pyprototypr** will calculate how many cards will fit on page to make up the total number of cards for the deck.

+.. raw:: pdf

+    PageBreak

 A simple card deck example: Take 4